IMAX Corporation: History

 IMAX is a Canadian corporation that is based in Mississauga, Ontario.
 The company was founded in 1967 when three filmmakers—Graeme Ferguson, Roman Kroitor and Robert Kerr—incorporated IMAX Corporation.
 The idea and the new technology, which resulted in the birth of the company, came from the multi-screen productions of Roman Kroitor, Colin Low and Hugh O'Connor.
 In the Labyrinth and Ferguson's Man and the Polar Regions (on which Robert Kerr collaborated), both screened at the Expo 67.
 From their experience, Graeme Ferguson, Roman Kroitor and Robert Kerr realized that new technology would be necessary to develop a larger and more complex project than previously seen.
 As a result, they sought an engineer named William Shaw in 1968 (he had gone to Galt Collegiate Institute in Galt, Ontario, now Cambridge, with Ferguson and Kerr) to help develop this technology.
 Shaw created this new projector that allowed for films to have exceptional quality and to be ten times larger than conventional 35mm picture frames.
 The first movie IMAX Corporation produced using this new technology was Tiger Child, which was featured at Expo '70 in Osaka, Japan.
 It was because of the multi-screen viewing that Graeme Ferguson, Roman Kroitor and Robert Kerr wanted to create a theatre with giant screens, surround sound and stadium seating.

 William Shaw was instrumental in helping IMAX Corporation fulfill its ambitions in creating larger and more realistic experiences for audience which included oversized screens, surround sound and steep seating for better viewing.
-Shaw remained at IMAX (although officially retired) as a designer and inventor until his passing on August 31, 2002, at the age of 73.
+Shaw remained at IMAX (although officially retired) as a designer and inventor until his death on August 31, 2002, at the age of 73.
 Before retiring, Shaw created a 3D camera which was sent to the International Space Station for IMAX films.
 In 1994, investment bankers Gelfond and Bradley Wechsler acquired IMAX Corporation through a leveraged buyout and publicly listed the company on the NASDAQ stock exchange.
 IMAX then began to focus their abilities on attracting Hollywood production houses.
 Another engineer at IMAX Corporation, Brian Bonnick, Chief Technology Officer at IMAX Corporation, developed technologies that made it possible for the worldwide IMAX to produce major Hollywood films.
 More flexible technology required by that industry led to the development of the IMAX DMR (Digital Re-Mastering), which was able to adapt quickly in various locations.
 Newer technology followed, including the IMAX Experience and the IMAX MPX theatre system.
 Revamped IMAX 2D footage has been transferred into IMAX 3D.
 In September 2022, IMAX Corporation acquired streaming technology company Ssimwave for $21 million in a cash and stock deal.